China urges US to lift trade restrictions, stop interference - WTMJ

 As is standard in Chinese foreign policy, Wang put the onus for improving relations squarely on the shoulders of the U.S. and offered no direct proposals for major breakthroughs, even while encouraging increased dialogue.

-Wang said China had “no intention to challenge or replace the United States” and was ready to peacefully coexist and seek common development.
+Wang said China has “no intention to challenge or replace the United States” and is ready to peacefully coexist and seek common development.

 Wang urged the U.S. to “stop smearing” the reputation of China’s ruling Communist Party and to “stop conniving at or even supporting the erroneous words and actions of separatist forces for Taiwan independence and stop undermining China’s sovereignty and security on internal affairs concerning Hong Kong, Xinjiang and Tibet.”